270: Hexadecimal Floating-Point Constants

 Procedures

 Write an inexact real as a floating point number.
-If the number is represented by an IEEE 754 binary floating point number, then the number must be represented in a canonical form.
+If the number is represented by an IEEE 754 binary floating point number, then the number MUST be represented in a certain form.
 If the number is a real, then:

 If the number is complex, then each component must be printed with the above rules.